PossiblePanda/CocoDOS-optimized/README.md

 ## Usage

 ### Installation
+For Windows:
 1. Download Python on https://www.python.org/downloads/
-2. Goto the main repository.
-3. Press `Code`, Then download the zip file.
+2. Goto the main repository, then press `Code`, and download the zip file.
-4.
+4. Extract the files in any folder.
+5. Open CMD (Command Prompt) in directory where you extracted files, then type </sub>pip install -r requirements.txt</sub>
-5. Once it's done open `main.py`.
+6. Once it's done open `main.py`.
-6. Enjoy!
+7. Enjoy!
 #### Git Bash

 ### Boot